fix ave/time command

 The group specified with this command is ignored.
 However, note that specified values may represent calculations performed by computes and fixes which store their own “group” definitions.

-The input values must either be all scalars or all vectors (or arrays), depending on the setting of the mode keyword.
+The input values must either be all scalars or all vectors depending on the setting of the mode keyword.
 In both cases, the averaging is performed independently on each input value.
-I.e. each input scalar is averaged independently and each element of each input vector (or array) is averaged independently.
+I.e. each input scalar is averaged independently or each element of each input vector is averaged independently.

 For example, if Nevery=2, Nrepeat=6, and Nfreq=100, then values on timesteps 90,92,94,96,98,100 will be used to compute the final average on timestep 100.
 Similarly for timesteps 190,192,194,196,198,200 on timestep 200, etc. If Nrepeat=1 and Nfreq = 100, then no time averaging is done; values are simply generated on timesteps 100,200,etc.

-If a value begins with "c_", a compute ID must follow which has been previously defined in the input script.
+If a value begins with “c_”, a compute ID must follow which has been previously defined in the input script.
 If mode = scalar, then if no bracketed term is appended, the global scalar calculated by the compute is used.
 If a bracketed term is appended, the Ith element of the global vector calculated by the compute is used.
 If mode = vector, then if no bracketed term is appended, the global vector calculated by the compute is used.
-Or if the compute calculates an array, all of the columns of the global array are used as if they had been specified as individual vectors (see description above).
 If a bracketed term is appended, the Ith column of the global array calculated by the compute is used.
+See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.

 Note that there is a compute reduce command which can sum per-atom quantities into a global scalar or vector which can thus be accessed by fix ave/time.
 Or it can be a compute defined not in your input script, but by thermodynamic output or other fixes such as fix nvt or fix temp/rescale.
 See the doc pages for these commands which give the IDs of these computes.
 Users can also write code for their own compute styles and add them to LAMMPS.

-If a value begins with "f_", a fix ID must follow which has been previously defined in the input script.
+If a value begins with “f_”, a fix ID must follow which has been previously defined in the input script.
 If mode = scalar, then if no bracketed term is appended, the global scalar calculated by the fix is used.
 If a bracketed term is appended, the Ith element of the global vector calculated by the fix is used.
 If mode = vector, then if no bracketed term is appended, the global vector calculated by the fix is used.
-Or if the fix calculates an array, all of the columns of the global array are used as if they had been specified as individual vectors (see description above).
 If a bracketed term is appended, the Ith column of the global array calculated by the fix is used.
+See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.

 Note that some fixes only produce their values on certain timesteps, which must be compatible with Nevery, else an error will result.
 Users can also write code for their own fix styles and add them to LAMMPS.